Have you or a loved one been injured or killed in a motorcycle accident?

 How much is my Texas motorcycle accident injury claim worth?

 The value of your case is determined by the facts.
 We’ll complete a full evaluation to estimate the potential size of your claim.
-(Be wary of any lawyer who guarantees a settlement amount).
+(Be wary of any Dallas motorcycle accident lawyer who guarantees a settlement amount).
 As your attorney, we only get paid when you get paid, so we’ll work together to obtain the highest payout possible.

 What factors influence the size of my claim?